lewsid/dinkly-plugin-output-sanitizer/README.md

 You may also bypass the filter by passing in variable name exceptions:

-For example, if you may wish to output unfiltered html.
-To do so, you would add the following code to `classes/core/custom/Dinkly.php`:
+For example, if you wish to output unfiltered html, you would add the following code to `classes/core/custom/Dinkly.php`:

   ```php
   public function filterVariable($key, $value)